 With more than 30 years of experience as an expert witness in discrimination cases, I combine prominence as a researcher with knowledge of the legal system.
 I am adept at sifting through case evidence, writing compelling and insightful reports, and testifying in depositions and trials.

-As a highly experienced expert who knows where the legal lines are drawn, my testimony has consistently withstood motions to exclude.
+I provide social framework testimony that educates case decision-makers about the nuances of discrimination, alerting them to relevant case facts whose significance might otherwise be missed.
+As a highly experienced expert who knows where the legal lines are drawn, my testimony has typically withstood motions to exclude.
 In Tuli v.
 Brigham and Women’s Hospital, Judge Nancy Gertner (United States District Court for the District of Massachusetts) excluded other experts, but upheld my testimony’s value as both scientifically grounded and going beyond common-sense knowledge.

 Judge Gertner wrote: